juvion/juvion.github.io/about.md

 I am currently a PhD candidate at University of Rochester working on RNA compuational field.
 Previously, I earned my mater degrees in Human Genetics from Shanghai Jiaotong University and Molecular Biology from University of Oklahoam Helath Science Center.

+You can find my resume [here](http://juvion.github.io/resume.html).

 ## Contact

 If you have any questions, comments, or would just like to say hello, please don't hesitate to send me a mail [xiaojuzh@gmail.com](mailto:xiaojuzh@gmail.com).

-##My Resume
-You can find my resume [here](http://juvion.github.io/resume.html).